 Corporal Kibbe was working but on meal break at home when he received a radio transmission from Sergeant Wilmot to respond to Cody Lafont's residence at 53 Congress Street and direct him to stop calling 911.
 Corporal Kibbe proceeded to his car, a marked patrol cruiser, and drove to Mr. Lafont's residence, which was only about a minute away.
 Corporal Kibbe did not activate his siren or police lights as he proceeded to Mr. Lafont's residence.
-On the way to Mr.
+On the way to Mr. Lafont's residence, Corporal Kibbe received a telephone call from Sergeant Wilmot, who notified Corporal Kibbe that Mr. Lafont had called 911 repeatedly, that he had represented that he was depressed but not suicidal, and that he was intoxicated.

-4 Those few neighbors who heard anything of relevance heard what sounded like three gunshots, in quick succession.
+&lt;sup>4 Those few neighbors who heard anything of relevance heard what sounded like three gunshots, in quick succession.
 One neighbor also heard a voice, which did not sound like Mr. Lafont's, yelling words that she could not make out just before gunshots.
 This limited information is consistent with the account provided by Corporal Kibbe infra.